 From May 2004 to the beginning of 2006, we took in a total of six children.
 The year 2006 will be remembered as one of great change, as we grew from six to nineteen children.
 Each child came a unique story and a God given purpose stamped upon their lives.
 We have seen the purpose of God in bringing each of them individually to us.
 Our staff also grew from seven people to seventeen.
 In 2007 we grew 25 children and 20 staff.
 By mid 2008, we had 36 kids and 21 staff.

-Today, we have over 50 King’s Kids, about 25 staff, a 4-home complex, an on-site fully staffed school, a farm, and transition housing for our over 18 year old young adults who are building the final foundations for their adult lives.
+Today, we have over 50 King’s Kids, about 25 staff, a 4-home complex, an on-site fully staffed school, a farm, and transition housing for our over 18 year old young adults who are building the final foundations for their future.

 The need is great!

 Worldwide, 16.6 million children under 18 have lost 1 or both their parents to HIV.
 90% of these orphans live in sub-Saharan Africa.
-Of the 3.6 million orphans in Kenya, 1.1 million, or 44%, are AIDS related orphans.
+Of the 2.6 million orphans in Kenya, 650,000 (25%) are AIDS related orphans.

 Most families who suffer from AIDS soon lack not only mom and dad, but many of the smaller children fall victim to HIV/AIDS through breast-feeding by infected moms.
 Most children who are aids orphans have siblings who are separated into different homes.
-At present, we are one of only a few homes in Nairobi which has a program developed to specifically cater to the needs of families of orphans.
+At KKV, we specifically cater to the needs of siblings.
 As of March, 2010, we have seven sets of siblings at Kings Kids Village.

-Our vision at Kings Kids Village goes far beyond the band-aid approach of providing a nice environment and good education for each child God sends our way.
-We seek to provide stable father figures for every child who God sends our way, Fathers, who, each with their wife, seek to raise these children in the character and grace that will enable them to be part of the solution to the Africa of tomorrow.
-At present, we have two fathers who share responsibilities for our four families of children.
+Our vision at Kings Kids Village goes far beyond providing a nice environment and good education for each child God sends our way.
+We seek to provide stable father figures for every child who God sends our way, Fathers, who, each with their wife, seek to influence these children in the character and grace that will enable them to be part of the solution to the Africa of tomorrow.
+At present, we have no fathers specifically assigned to our homes, but have several father figures on our staff.

 This is why we do this!